snowdriftcoop/snowdrift/BUILD.md

 * update any extra binaries such as the payment processing script or the email daemon.

-To manually rebuild the site, run:
+To manually rebuild the site when otherwise using `./sdb.hs devel`, run:

     stack build